|

 north-east by Iraq.

-Kingdom of Transjordan, although this was soon shortened, in 1949,
+Kingdom of Transjordan', although the regional name was soon shortened, in 1949,

 to Jordan.
 The king rules as the head of a constitutional monarchy, albeit